iamdtang/skaterdav85.github.io/_posts/2016-10-15-a-practical-introduction-to-es6-generator-functions.md

 console.log(songs);
 ```

-This code is much more synchronous-looking and easier to read.
+This asynchronous code looks synchronous and is easier to read.

 ## How Generator Functions Work